Incentives

 Incentive FAQs

 SRECs are tradable certificates earned when your solar system generates 1,000 kWh of electricity.
 In Maryland and DC, you can sell these certificates for additional income.
-Maryland SRECs trade at $70-90 each, while DC SRECs range from $50-400.
-An average 8 kW system generates 8-12 SRECs per year, providing $560-$4,800 in annual passive income.
+Maryland SRECs currently trade $40-$60 each (Flett Exchange / Currents), with a 1.5x multiplier on systems installed July 2024 - January 2028 under the Brighter Tomorrow Act.
+DC SRECs trade much higher (see DC market data above).
+An 8 kW system generates 8-12 SRECs per year base; with the MD multiplier, that translates to up to ~18 effective SRECs annually.

 Yes!
 Battery storage systems may qualify for state and local incentives when installed with solar panels.
 This means batteries like Tesla Powerwall, Enphase batteries, and others may be eligible for various incentive programs depending on your location.